beetrootpaul/dart-07/README.md

 - new powerup type: fast movement
 - fixed diagonal speed of a player's ship by dividing it by `1.41`
+- fast movement, fast shoot, and triple shoot have their status visible in a HUD
 - more health for mission 1 boss and mission 1 big enemy
 - shake camera on a shockwave trigger
 - lower volume of player shooting